What comes to mind when you think of Portugal?

 With many properties of various types readily available, this could be the perfect quiet corner of the world to put your feet up in.
 Plus, Madeira island is only a short distance away should you desire an occasional taste of metropolitan life.

 For more variety, consider the following spots on Madeira Island:

 Made up of seven villages (Doutor, Salão, Brasil, Vila, Estrela, Laranjeiras, and Atouguia), Calheta is excellent for families.
 Home to an artificial sand beach, it has a healthy dose of local culture, as well as massive celebrations and festivals!

 Ponta do Sol – a taste of tradition in a natural setting

-Set upon tall cliffs, Ponta do Sol will amaze you with its stunning views, dramatic oceans walks, and warm climate (the region is known for bananas).
+Set upon tall cliffs, Ponta do Sol will amaze you with its stunning views, dramatic ocean walks, and warm climate (the region is known for bananas).

-One of Ponta do Sol’s main features is its traditional houses with whitewashed walls, tile decorations and red roofs.
-This is also one of the most affordable areas for property.
+One of Ponta do Sol’s main features is its traditional houses with whitewashed walls, tile decorations, and red roofs.
+This is also one of the most affordable areas for buying property.

 Sao Martinho – an excellent all-rounder

 Sao Martinho strikes a nice balance between quiet and bustle, given its popularity with tourists.